Our accreditation programme helps Kiwis recognise businesses that put the consumer first.

-Consumer Trusted accreditation is awarded to businesses who meet our strict code of conduct.
+Consumer Trusted accreditation is awarded to businesses and products that meet our strict Code of Conduct.
 The Code has nine key principles designed to ensure high standards of customer service and confidence.

 If you buy from a Consumer Trusted business you’re dealing with a market leader that puts the consumer first.

 Our advisory service deals with about 4000 complaints and inquiries each year – and that’s just the tip of consumer dissatisfaction.
 Our accreditation programme aims to assist business to meet their obligations under the law, lead the way in raising standards and inspire businesses to up their game by recognising those delivering exceptional service.

 Any Kiwi retail or service business can apply for Consumer Trusted accreditation.